 Low-code is primarily designed for professional developers.
 It allows them to design applications with minimal code through visual blocks, akin to Lego bricks, with a drag-and-drop graphical interface to create applications.

-Because of its nature, no-code doesn’t offer a lot of flexibility, which can pose a problem for organizations who want to customize the functionality of their application.
+Because of its nature, no-code doesn’t offer a lot of flexibility, which can pose a problem for organisations who want to customise the functionality of their application.

 If you want a more in-depth look at the difference between low-code and no-code, check out this blog: Low-code vs. No-Code.
 What’s the difference?

 What are the benefits of using a low-code application platform?